He's back! Acuña returns to Braves after major knee injury

 The only concession to the injury will be Acuña's schedule.
 He won't play on days the Braves travel, and he won't play day games after night games.
 Also, he'll be restricted to right field when he plays the field — no more center field, at least for now — and the universal DH gives the Braves some flexibility to keep him in the lineup without having to pick up a glove.

-Snitker said the current plan is to give Acuña regular days off until he's a full year removed from the injury in July.
+Snitker said the plan is to give Acuña regular days off until he's a full year removed from the injury in July.
+He's not scheduled to play Friday at Texas, though Acuña jokingly balked at that prospect.

-Of course, that could change if he experiences no setbacks.
-Already, his projected return to the Braves was pushed up from the May 6 date the team initially set.
+"I don’t know who said the plan is for me not to play,” he said, bursting into laughter.
+“The way I’m looking at it, I’m playing tomorrow.”

 Even if he's not able to play every day, Acuña's mere presence should be a huge boost to the struggling Braves.
 He's a two-time All-Star who won Rookie of the Year honors in 2018 and followed up with 41 homers, 101 RBIs and 37 stolen bases in 2019.